philippkueng/philippkueng.github.com/_drafts/2013-05-26-scraping-for-data-journalism.markdown

 urllib3==1.5
 gdata==2.0.17
 {% endhighlight %}

+Make sure you have pip and virtualenv installed before continuing.

 Before we can startup the application for the second time we need to make sure all dependencies are installed.
 For this we create a virtual environment with the command `virtualenv venv --no-site-packages`, so packages are not getting installed globally.
 Then we activate the environment by sourcing it `source venv/bin/activate`.
 Finally we can install the dependencies by issuing `pip install -r requirements.txt`.